Last Updated on February 22, 2023 by Mary Pressler

 |-LEDs used as heat lamps

--LED tubes other than type “C”
+-LED tubes other than type “C

-|-HVAC controls only, without an equipment upgrade
+|-Measures that use HVAC controls only, without equipment upgrades

--Measures that rely on occupant behavior changes
+-Measures that rely on occupant behavior changes, with zero capital investment.

 *The requirements for all eligible measures are provided in the CSOP Program Manual.